 - Established place of business.

 - Regular business hours 37½ hours per week.

-- Criminal Background Check from New Hampshire (out-of-state residents must provide a Criminal Background Check from their home state, as well as from New Hampshire).
+- Original Criminal Background check from New Hampshire (out-of-state residents must provide a Criminal background check from their home state, as well as from New Hampshire).

 - Permanent physical structure that has at least 750 square feet or is primarily dedicated to the business of selling (RSA 259:29-a III (b)).